IntroCSCI/colorvisionproject-Arthur4017/README.md

 ### Iteration

-!!!Replace with a summary and examples of how iteration has been used effectively and appropriately!!!

 The program uses a sinlge while loop to repeat the process of placing potential hex color values into a string, and thereafter into a vector.

 ### File Input and Output

-!!!Replace with a summary and examples of how input and/or output of files have been used effectively and appropriately!!!

 The file input/output stream now works as intended.

 ### Arrays/Vectors

 A vector is returned from a function.
 The vector is created to hold a list of potential hex values.
+The size is indeterminable at the time of compilation as the program has to evaluate a file of unknown size so a vector was used to hold the string values.

 ### Functions

-Each separate task that the program does is now broken up into functions.
+The functions exist to make the program much easier to read and debug.
+Prior to having the functions they were creating a rat nest of code, now things are more decipherable and divided into neat packages.
+Functions were also necessary because the tasks that this program needs to complete are each too complex to be included in the main function.

 ### Classes